Marmar10101/portfolio/README.md

 ## Challenges

-I had a very hard time with my css. but made it work.
-Spent so much time on it, I have a new appreciation for random webites and their developers.
+I had a very hard time with my css, but made it work.
+Spent so much time on it, I have a new appreciation for random websites and their developers.
 Another challenge I had was the my work section.
 I only have one past assignment and a mini project I was working on but has been on the back burner.
 Updated the mini project because it wasnt my best work being it was a back burner project.

 ### Achievements